 3. Flexible Advertising Budgets

 Digital advertising is in flux.
-The demise of third party cookies, Apple’s move to enforce stricter privacy measures on its devices, and societal and political pressure on the social channels have decreased the effectiveness of advertising tactics that worked in the past.
+The demise of third party cookies, Apple’s move to enforce stricter privacy measures on its devices, much greater reliance on machine learning, and societal and political pressure on the social channels have decreased the effectiveness of advertising tactics that worked in the past.

 How, then, to prepare for all this turmoil?